AppDaemon/appdaemon/DASHBOARD.md

 dash_dir = /etc/appdaemon/dashboards
 ```

 When you have added those lines, restart AppDaemon and you will be ready to go.
-If you navigate to the top level, e.g. ```http://192.168.1.20:5050``` in the case above, you will see a welcomne page with a list of configured dashboards.
+If you navigate to the top level, e.g. ```http://192.168.1.20:5050``` in the case above, you will see a welcome page with a list of configured dashboards.
 If you haven't yet configured any the list will be empty.

 When you have created a dashboard you can navigate to it by going to ```http://192.168.1.20:5050/<Dashboard Name>```